This page describes the contents of the asset.

 • You can remove the Feel/MMFeedbacks/MMFeedbacksForThirdParties folder (or parts of it), in which case you’ll lose access to the feedbacks they contained

-• You can remove the Feel/MMTools/Tools/ToolsForCinemachine, ToolsForTextMeshPro folders, and you’ll lose access to the features they contained
+• You can safely remove the MMTools/Demos folder, you’ll lose access to the various demos it contains, they’re all optional